sanyaade-iot/staging-blog/_posts/2014-04-01-spark-telegraph.md

 ##Kickstarter?

 You tell us!
-If there is sufficient demand, we might consider introducing a kickstarter to produce limited edition beautiful wooden and brass Wifi Telegraphs.
+If there is sufficient demand, we might consider introducing a new Kickstarter project for the Spark Telegraph with a small run of beautiful limited edition wooden and brass Wi-Fi Telegraphs.